 - Unhealthy conflict is responsible for an average of 40% of retention issues.

 These are staggering numbers for organizational leaders trying to increase efficiency, maximize revenue, and retain their most talented associates.
 In his book Working Relationships: Managing Successful Relationships in Business and Life, John Chisolm states that 90% of workplace professionals say their organizations never provided them with a healthy model for dealing with conflict.
 Leaders who encourage conflict while leveraging their listening skills, assertive communication, and emotional intelligence gain more alignment and buy-in from their teams.
 This kind of problem-solving drives increased efficiency.
-Conflict not only leads to better results, but also happier teams!
-So how do we go about encouraging healthy conflict?
+Conflict not only leads to better results but also happier teams!
+So how do we go about developing a conflict resolution process?

 First, start with you.
 If you haven’t studied yourself in conflict, you will get it wrong from the start.
 Performance feedback tools like behavioral profiles or 360-degree feedback can help us develop a deeper sense of self-awareness while getting a handle on strong emotions during a difficult situation — leading to good conflict resolution skills.

 Once we better understand our “unhealthy” trigger-based behavioral characteristics, we can work to manage our responses in conflict.
-This means managing words, tone, and body language.
-This is difficult to do without devoting time to self-development—whether it’s discussing our unhealthy habits with co-workers and loved ones or simply reading about self-management.
-Bottom line, personal game film will help you develop healthy conflict behaviors such as active listening and empathy.
+This means managing words, tone, emotion, and body language.
+This is difficult to do without devoting time to self-development — whether it’s discussing our unhealthy habits with co-workers and loved ones or simply reading about self-management.
+Bottom line, personal game film will develop healthy conflict behaviors such as active listening, emotional awareness, and empathy.
 The stakes are high for unregulated conflict responses, especially for leaders.

 Next, we must invite conflict to achieve the best results and, in the end, a healthier organization.
-Even though it may seem easier to avoid conflict, leaders must steer themselves and their team in healthy conflict to have increase efficiency in decision making.
+Even though it may seem easier to avoid conflict, leaders must steer themselves and involved parties in healthy conflict to increase efficiency in decision making.

-This is hard work.
+This is hard work that requires skill.
 The undisciplined leader will hear what they want to hear and (unhealthily) respond without managing their emotions.
-But the disciplined leader squares up to a challenge of productive conflict and commits to learning tools and methods to help foster this healthy behavior.
+But the disciplined leader engages their communication skills and commits to learning tools and methods to foster this healthy behavior.

 Your organization and its people deserve leaders who work to get in front of negative and unhealthy responses to conflict.
-By encouraging a healthy exchange of perspectives, leaders drive dialogue and gain feedback from talented problem-solvers at all levels.
+By encouraging active listening and a healthy exchange of perspectives, leaders drive dialogue and gain feedback from talented problem-solvers at all levels.